Stomach growling in the middle of the afternoon? Tide yourself over with one of these healthy snacks! They include granola bars, dips, and more.

 I can never resist eating this silky, smoky dip straight out of the food processor, but that’s ok!
 Made with eggplant and tahini, it’s full of fiber and healthy fats.

 Living in Austin got me hooked on homemade salsa, and this recipe will do the same for you.
-Serve it with tortilla chips to make a spicy, zesty snack that you won’t be able to get enough of!
+Serve it with tortilla chips for a spicy, zesty snack that you won’t be able to get enough of!

 Quick Breads and Baked Goods

 These baked goods are great fresh out of the oven, but they also freeze well.
-I always keep a stash on hand for days when I need something quick, wholesome, and delicious to tide me over between meals.
+I always keep a stash on hand for days when I need a healthy snack to tide me over between meals.